 When it comes to a time-sensitive live event like a sporting match, outages aren’t acceptable.
 However, hardware failures or network problems do occasionally occur.
 To mitigate any of these potential problems before they become serious, we recommend a backup stream.

 Here at DaCast, we offer this feature automatically for every stream.
 Simply plug our provided backup URL into your encoder and you’re set!
-Any failure in the first stream will automatically trigger the secon stream to come online.
+Any failure in the first stream will automatically trigger the second stream to come online.

-Encoder settings for sports
+Encoder settings for online sport streaming

-- Total bit rate
+- Total bitrate

 - We recommend 3-6 Mbps for full HD streams